tysg/petpets/docs/main.md

 ## Care Takers:

 1. Must reference a user account
-2. Must be either full-time or part-time, not both
-3. A Care Taker’s rating is a floating point number between 1 and 5 that is the average of all the ratings that he/she has received
+1. A Care Taker’s rating is a floating point number between 1 and 5 that is the average of all the ratings that he/she has received

 ## Credit Cards: